hna778/SQL-Porfoio/Layoffs/README.md

 Target SQL queries inspecting key metrics can be found [here](https://github.com/hna778/SQL-Porfoio/blob/main/Layoffs/layofss_EDA.sql).

 ## Data Structure Overview
-The Layoffs dataset consists of 11 columns, including the details of companies, industries, and the scales of workforce reductions across the global tech sector, with a total row count of 2828 records.
+The Layoffs dataset comprises 11 columns, including the details of companies, industries, and the scales of workforce reductions across the global tech sector, with a total row count of 2,828 records.